-Line 2: If you (or your spouse) were born prior to 1946, all qualified benefits from public sources are exempt and qualified benefits from private sources may be subtracted up to \$53,759 for a single filer or married filer filing separately or \$107,517 if married filing a joint return for the 2020 tax year.
-In addition, benefits that will be rolled into another qualified plan or IRA will not be taxable if the amount rolled over is not included in federal AGI.
+Line 2: If you (or your spouse) were born prior to 1946, all benefits from public sources are exempt and benefits from private sources may be subtracted up to \$49,861 for a single filer or married filer filing separately or \$99,723 if married filing a joint return for the 2016 tax year.
+In addition, benefits that will be rolled into another qualified plan or IRA will not be taxable if the amount rolled over is not included in federal adjusted gross income (AGI).
 Any private retirement benefits in excess of the limits above are taxable.

-Line 3: If you, or your spouse if your spouse is older than you, were born during the period January 1, 1946 through December 31, 1952, you may deduct the Michigan standard deduction equal to \$20,000 (\$40,000 on a joint return) from your taxable income.
+Line 3: If you, or your spouse if your spouse is older than you, were born during the period January 1, 1946 through January 1, 1950, you may deduct the Michigan standard deduction equal to \$20,000 (\$40,000 on a joint return) from your taxable income instead of retirement benefits.
+If you (or your spouse if older) were born after January 1, 1950 and before January 1, 1953, the first \$20,000 for single filers or \$40,000 for joint filers of all private and public pension and annuity benefits may be subtracted from Michigan taxable income.
 Benefits in excess of these limits are taxable.

-Line 4: The Michigan standard deduction for those born during the period January 1, 1946 through December 31, 1952, is increased by \$15,000 if you received retirement benefits from employment with a governmental entity that was exempt from the Social Security Act.
-Therefore, the first \$35,000 for a single filer or \$55,000 for joint filers may be subtracted from Michigan taxable income.
+Line 4: If you were born during the period January 2, 1950 through December 31, 1952, and received retirement benefits from employment with a governmental agency that was exempt from the Social Security Act, the first \$35,000 for single filers or \$55,000 for joint filers of all retirement benefits may be subtracted from Michigan taxable income.
+The Michigan standard deduction for those born during the period January 1, 1946 through January 1, 1950, is also increased by \$15,000 if you received retirement benefits from employment with a governmental entity that was exempt from the Social Security Act.